Lavindar/identity-2/Readme.txt

 Disables Identity for the specified space-separated channels.

 zone on|off
-Adds zone information to your Identity.
+Sets whether zone information should be added to your Identity.

 format [<format>]
 Sets the string used to display your Identity.
 The default is [%s], where %s is replaced by the current name information.
 The default can be restored by specifying no format string.
 All format strings must contain %s, which will be replaced by your Identity.

+reset
+Clears your character's Identity settings.